 Long before the Second Vatican Council (1962–1965), when governments were founded on Christian principles, religious freedom was discussed from the objective point of view that error has no rights.
 The emphasis was on man's moral responsibility to make his religious choices based on divine truth.
 There's only one God, and He established only one Church as the means of salvation.

-When secular governments are oppressive and unmindful of God's laws, Council Fathers authored Dignitatis Humanae (DH).
+In an age when secular governments are oppressive and unmindful of God's laws, Council Fathers authored Dignitatis Humanae (DH).
 It came from the subjective standpoint that all people, including those in error, have rights.
 The council recognized that people must be free from secular legal coercion in order to seek God and to choose His Divine Truths.
 Even Catholics can't force or coerce unbelievers to convert.
 Faith is a divine gift and authentic conversion happens only when a person sincerely accepts divine truth with the assistance of grace.

 This subjective view supports what Americans call their inalienable or God-given natural right to religious freedom.
 This natural or human right is expressed as a legal or civil right in the First Amendment to the U.S. Constitution.
 This legal right to religious liberty is called a negative civil right as it bars secular government from meddling in personal religious affairs.